lynchdean/Open-Freelance-Hub/functional_spec/functional_spec.md

 The following are most likely out of scope, but would be good additions to this project.
 We hope to expand the review function by allowing users to provide a more detailed review of the other party.
 This is not part of the the MVP as it creates a difficult problem due to some users using profane language and the immutable nature of the blockchain.
 If all previous items are completed we will then aim to add some form of communication between users using the Ethereum whisper protocol.
 This is not part of the scope as the same functionality can be completed using existing Ðapps.

 ### 1.4 Glossary
-- **Blockchain**: A distributed digital public ledger that records transactions accross multiple computers to prevent transaction history from being altered.
+- **Blockchain**: A distributed digital public ledger that records transactions across multiple computers to prevent transaction history from being altered.
 - **Smart Contracts**: Self-executing programmable contracts that allow for the transfer of currencies on the blockchain, and the updating of the public ledger.
 - **Ethereum**: An open platform that allows for the development of decentralised applications.
 - **Ether**: The common cryptocurrency used in the Ethereum environment.